Non-semisimple link and manifold invariants for symplectic fermions

 \section{Abstract}

-We consider the link and three-manifold invariants in~\cite{DGGPR}, which are defined in terms of certain non-semisimple finite ribbon categories~$\cat$ together with a choice of tensor ideal and modified trace.
+We consider the link and three-manifold invariants in~\cite{DGGPR}, which are defined in terms of certain non-semisimple ribbon categories~$\cat$ (locally-finite for link invariants, finite for manifold invariants) together with a choice of tensor ideal and modified trace.
 If the ideal is all of~$\cat$, these invariants agree with those defined by Lyubashenko in the 90's.
-We show that in that case the invariants depend on the objects labelling the link only through their simple composition factors, so that in order to detect non-trivial extensions one needs to pass to proper ideals.
+We show that in that case the invariants depend on the objects labelling the link only through their simple composition factors.
+In order to detect non-trivial extensions one needs to pass to proper ideals.

 We compute examples of link and three-manifold invariants for $\cat$ being the category of $N$ pairs of symplectic fermions.
-Using a quasi-Hopf algebra realisation of $\cat$, we find that the Lyubashenko-invariant of a lens space is equal to the order of its first homology group to the power $N$, a relation we conjecture to hold for all rational homology spheres.
+Using a quasi-Hopf algebra realisation of~$\cat$, we find that the Lyubashenko-invariant of a lens space is equal to the order of its first homology group to the power $N$, a relation we conjecture to hold for all three-manifolds with finite first homology group.
 For $N \ge 2$, $\cat$ allows for tensor ideals~$\tensIdeal$ with a modified trace which are different from all of $\cat$ and from the projective ideal.
 Using the theory of pull-back traces and symmetrised cointegrals, we show that the link invariant obtained from $\tensIdeal$ can distinguish a continuum of indecomposable but reducible objects which all have the same composition series.